-- Third-country nationals holding a residence permit issued by a Member State are not exempt as such from the visa requirement but their residence permit is considered as being equivalent to a uniform visa.
-See List of residence permits issued by Member States (Annex 2); - Holders of diplomatic (and, occasionally, service) passports who under the visa facilitation agreements or specific visa waiver agreements with certain third countries are exempt from the visa requirement; - Third-country nationals holding a 'local border traffic permit' when exercising their rights within the context of the local border traffic regime (Annex 3); - School pupils who are nationals of third countries whose nationals are subject to visa requirements and who reside in an EU Member State and are travelling in the context of a school excursion as a member of a group of school pupils accompanied by a teacher from the school in question.
-See List of school pupils travelling in the framework of a school excursion within the European Union (Annex 4); - Recognised refugees and stateless persons, and other persons who do not hold the nationality of any country who reside in a Member State and are holders of a travel document issued by that Member State; - Certain categories of family members of EU and Swiss citizens are exempt from visa requirements (see Part III).
+- Third-country nationals holding a residence permit issued by a Member State are not exempt as such from the visa requirement.
+However, a residence permit issued by a Member State applying the Schengen acquis in full is considered as being equivalent to a uniform visa, therefore allowing its holder to travel visa-free.
+Residence permits issued by Cyprus to third-country nationals do not exempt them from the visa requirement in the Schengen area, nor are residence permits issued by Ireland.
+See List of residence permits issued by Member States (Annex 2); - holders of diplomatic (and, occasionally, service) passports who under the EU-level visa facilitation agreements or specific visa waiver agreements with certain third countries are exempt from the visa requirement; - third-country nationals holding a 'local border traffic permit' when exercising their rights within the context of the local border traffic regime5 (Annex 3); - school pupils who are nationals of third countries whose nationals are subject to visa requirements and who reside in an EU Member State and are travelling in the context of a school excursion as a member of a group of school pupils accompanied by a teacher from the school in question.
+See List of school pupils travelling in the framework of a school excursion within the European Union (Annex 4); - recognised refugees and stateless persons and other persons who do not hold the nationality of any country who reside in a Member State and are holders of a travel document issued by that Member State; - certain categories of non-EU family members of EU and Swiss citizens are exempt from visa requirements (see Part III);